llvm/circt/docs/RationaleHW-SV.md

 Many in the CIRCT community are interested in adding first-class support for parametric modules -- similar but more general than SystemVerilog module parameters.
-It isn't clear yet whether this should be part of the RTL dialect or something higher level.
+It isn't clear yet whether this should be part of the HW dialect or something higher level.

 Separate from a "good" representation of parametric modules, the SV dialect